jamonholmgren/bluebun/docs/reference/run.md

 - `name`: The name of the CLI.
 This is required.
 Usually just a string literal, but you can also use `require("./package.json").name` if you want to infer it from the package.json.
 - `cliPath`: The path to the CLI directory.
 This is a required option, because we can't infer it.
 Highly recommended to use `__dirname + "/cli"` for this value.
+- `argv`: The raw arguments passed to the CLI.
+Usually just `process.argv`, but you can pass in a custom array if you want to test.
+Defaults to `process.argv` and most of the time you won't need to provide this.
+It's usually used for testing.

 ## Testing